yodkwtf/python-fundamentals/README.md

 ## 7. Lists and List Methods

+#### Basics of Lists

-- Lists are used to store a collection of values of different data types
+- Used to store a collection of values of different data types
 - Items are put inside the square brackets `['John', 'Peter', 'Josh']`
 - Single items can be accessed using their index
 - We can also get a range of items using index - `names[2:4]`